Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reactants/Readme.md

 ### Reactant

-To be defined for each reactant.
+Each reactant present in the planned reaction must be defined.

 - __name__
   - Type: string
-  - Description: Name of the reactant
+  - Description: The name of the reactant can be either the trivial or trade name, the systematic designation according to IUPAC nomenclature, or any other means of identifying the substance.

-- __smiles__
+- __smarts__
   - Type: string
-  - Description: Smiles code of the reactant
+  - Description: SMARTS (SMiles ARbitrary Target Specification) is an extension of the SMILES chemical notation.
+It's a specialized code used to describe and search for specific chemical patterns or substructures within     molecular structures.

 - __persistent_identifier_PID__
   - Type: string
   - Description: One or more identifiers that refer to the compound, such as CAS number, PubChem code, InChI code, etc.

 - __concentration__
-  - Type: float
+  - Type: posfloat
-  - Description: Name of the reactant
+  - Description: The concentration of the reactant is expressed in M (Molar), mmol/L (millimoles per liter), or µmol/L (micromoles per liter).

 - __supplier__
   - Type: string